• facebook

 • Function argument is not valid

-Invalid inputs as function arguments can also result in a #VALUE!
+Invalid inputs as Function arguments can also lead to #VALUE!
 Error.
-For example, consider the NETWORKDAYS function, which is employed to calculate the total number of workdays between two dates.
-If the inputs provided to this function are invalid or incompatible, it can trigger a #VALUE!
-Error.
+For instance, the NETWORKDAYS function is used to determine the total number of workdays between two

 dates.
 If one of the function arguments is not the expected type, Excel will throw a #VALUE!
 Error.